- Bilateral Air Service Negotiations and Policy Support and Regulation

 The information contained in the Register is current at the date of entry.
 As the Department negotiates capacity increases, new route rights and provision for multiple designation or the Commission allocates capacity, the Register is updated to reflect these changes.
 Persons using information from the Register are advised that they should contact the Department to ensure that they have the latest information available.

-To assist applicants in developing their applications for available capacity, the Department has established a data room containing comprehensive up to date information in respect of Australia's bilateral rights and entitlements including information on:
+To assist applicants in developing their applications for available capacity, the Department can provide up to date information on Australia's bilateral rights and entitlements including information on:

 - points that can be served in Australia and overseas under each of Australia's air services agreements;